AgoraLab/agora-chat-uikit/1-to-1-and-group-chats/android/integrate/advanced-usage.md

 | `convOtherDayFormat` | The format for dates other than the current date.
 The default format is `MM:dd`. |
 | `convOtherYearFormat` | The format for years other than the current year.
 The default format is `MM:dd:yyyy`. |

-`EaseSystemMsgConfig` provides the following configuration items:
+`ChatUIKitSystemMsgConfig` provides the following configuration items:

 | Property | Description |
 |:---:|:---:|
 | `useDefaultContactInvitedSystemMsg` | Whether to enable the system message feature.
 Enabled by default.|

-`EaseMultiDeviceEventConfig` provides the following configuration items:
+`ChatUIKitMultiDeviceEventConfig` provides the following configuration items:

 | Property | Description |
 |:---:|:---:|